Jaafar-Abdullah/StoreApp/README.md

 ## Unsolved Problems

-- Add a category and tag to the App
+- Add a category and tag model to the App

 ## What's next: